scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 Fitting Models to Data
 ----------------------

-Sherpa models are assumed to be parameterized functions f(x, p), where x is the collection of x-array(s) from the data, and p is the array of model parameters.
+Sherpa models are assumed to be parametrized functions f(x, p), where x is the collection of x-array(s) from the data, and p is the array of model parameters.
 When the model is calculated, the return value is an array of predicted data values that can be directly compared to the